 Virginia also has succeeded in the classroom.
 In 2011 the UVa baseball program earned a public recognition award from the NCAA for its multi-year Academic Progress Rate scores.
 The APR provides a clear picture of the academic culture in each sport.
 Hultzen was a Capital One First-Team Academic All-American in 2011, while Tyler Wilson was the winner of the esteemed Lowe's Senior CLASS Award for Baseball.

-O'Connor's UVa teams have consistently thrived in the pitching game, with UVa posting the lowest ERA in the country since 2005 (3.16).
-Virginia has ranked in the top 20 in the country in ERA in eight of O'Connor's nine seasons, including the 2011 season when Virginia posted a 2.24 team ERA, which was the lowest in the nation.
+O'Connor stresses the importance of pitching, defense and fundamentals.
+UVa teams have thrived in the pitching game, with the Cavaliers posting the lowest ERA in the country since 2005 (3.14).
+Virginia has ranked in the top 20 in the country in ERA in eight of O'Connor's 10 seasons, including the 2011 season when Virginia posted a 2.24 team ERA, which was the lowest in the nation.
 UVa also boasted No. 3 national ERA rankings in 2005, 2006, 2007 and 2009.

 Virginia's success has spilled over into the community as attendance records have been shattered while the program experiences an unparalleled wave of enthusiasm.
 While attendance steadily improved during O'Connor's first six years, it has skyrocketed the past three seasons.
 Over 110,000 fans filed came to Davenport Field in each of the last three seasons as UVa ranked among the nation's top 20 in attendance each year.
 Virginia has added bleacher seats to Davenport Field on four separate occasions since 2010.